Note: This article is an amalgam of two separate articles originally published in 2010 and 2011 respectively.

 Is Joe Vitale’s Miracles Coaching a Scam?

-There are many reasons why Joe no longer receives any free passes or good will from me.
-Perhaps the main one relates to the fact that he is presently promoting a product I have never used, and never would use, by using a “testimonial” from me.
+The main issue I have is that he is presently my words to promote a product I have never used, and never would use, by using a “testimonial” from me.

 A while back I was contacted by an assistant to Joe Vitale.
-I had left a comment on Joe’s blog in which I had been very free with the praise (I did this a long time ago, before I knew anything about him, and long before I ever even heard of his Miracles Coaching program).
+I had left a comment on Joe’s blog in which I had been very free with the praise (I did this a long time ago, before I had ever even heard of his Miracles Coaching program).

 She asked me if she could have permission to use my words on a testimonial page.
 I told her very clearly that she could use my quote provided that it appeared with a link to my website.
 I was very clear on that point.
 I shouldn’t have said yes, in hindsight it was really foolish.
 But Joe’s website is very popular, and I thought it couldn’t hurt to have a link from it pointing to mine.